 The default configuration separates the database (backend) from the application (frontend) in different servers.
 You can see this application setting in stacks such as Bitnami WordPress Multi-Tier:

-Bitnami Jenkins Cluster is also a case of this kind of applications.
-In this case, the frontend is also separated of the backend and in addition, you can build multiple virtual machines to allow the Jenkins master distributes workloads:
+Bitnami Jenkins Cluster is an example of these kinds of applications.
+In this case, the frontend is also separated from the backend and in addition, you can build multiple virtual machines to allow the Jenkins master to distribute workloads:

-A similar case is Bitnami Kafka Cluster whose configuration consists of a three-node configuration that permits to select a leader inside of the cluster.
-This topology involves more than one server and infrastructure resource:
+A similar case is Bitnami Kafka Cluster which consists of a three-node configuration that permits selecting a leader inside of the cluster.
+This topology involves more than one server and multiple infrastructure resources:

 Where can I learn more about Bitnami Multi-Tier Solutions?

-If you want further information on how to install and use the Bitnami Multi-Tier Solutions, check the Bitnami documentation for the following platforms:
+If you want further information on how to install and use Bitnami Multi-Tier Solutions, review the documentation for the following platforms:

 To find online support navigate to the Bitnami Community Forums.